 - Enter the del command to delete the erroneous file.

 Sometimes, even after performing basic solutions, Automatic Repair still won’t work and remains stuck in a continuous loading screen.
 In this case, a clean install has a good chance of working.

-A clean install means installing a clean copy of the latest version of Windows 10 Home or Windows 10 Pro, as well as remove apps that you installed or came pre-installed on your computer.
+A clean install means installing a clean copy of the latest version of Windows 10/11 Home or Windows 10/11 Pro, as well as removing apps that you installed or came pre-installed on your computer.
 The good thing is you have the option to keep your personal files.

 Note, however, that there are caveats to doing this.
 Using Microsoft’s clean install tool will remove all apps that don’t come standard with Windows, including Office and other popular Microsoft apps.
 You won’t be able to recover removed apps, which means you would have to manually reinstall them later in case you need them.

-Make sure that you meet the system requirements for clean-installing Windows 10.
-Download Microsoft’s tool here.
+Make sure that you meet the system requirements for clean-installing Windows 10/11.

 At one point, you might find that your Windows computer is stuck in a Windows Automatic Repair loop for days and days on end, without you doing anything differently before the problem arose.
 Try one of the solutions we provided above to address this Automatic Repair not working issues and get back on track.

 Have you ever come across this annoying, persistent issue?
 What worked in your case?
 Do let us know in the comments below!